Attention Gym Rats - Some Dietary Supplements Can Be Dangerous!

 In an Article on WebMD, Pieter Cohen, MD, an internist and Harvard Medical School Professor, says "It is more potent than ephedra, and ephedra is already removed from the market......At best DMAA is a waste of money and at worst it can damage your health."

 The bottom line is that weightlifters, gym rats, and athletes should not use products containing DMAA.
-If you or anyone you know is injured as a result of using a dietary supplement please contact us at (301) 589-2999.
+If you or anyone you know is injured as a result of using a dietary supplement please contact a Silver Spring personal injury lawyer from our firm at (888) 213-8140.
 We are investigating product liability, negligence and wrongful death claims resulting from the use of dietary supplements containing DMAA.